 - MGB-BP-3 is active against vancomycin resistant enterococci (VRE)

-Oral MGB-BP-3 has recently completed a Phase I clinical trial to assess safety and tolerability in healthy volunteers.This study was a single centre, double-blind, placebo-controlled, crossover study of single (SAD) and multiple (MAD) ascending doses of MGB-BP-3.
+Oral MGB-BP-3 completed a Phase I clinical trial in 2016, to assess safety and tolerability in healthy volunteers.This study was a single centre, double-blind, placebo-controlled, crossover study of single (SAD) and multiple (MAD) ascending doses of MGB-BP-3.